Long Story Short

 With my girlfriend, we stayed for about two weeks in Tulum, and to be honest, we have been a bit disappointed.

 Tulum town is alright.
-There are lots of restaurants, cafés and bars in the busy part of the city.
-There are also nice places to work from in more quiet neighbourhoods.
+There are lots of restaurants, cafés, and bars in the busy part of the city.
+There are also nice places to work in more quiet neighborhoods.

 The beach is really beautiful.
-You can either chose to lay on the sand in the public part of the beach or to get yourself a sit in a fancy beach club.
+You can either choose to lay on the sand in the public part of the beach or get yourself a sit in a fancy beach club.

 However, we felt like there were much better places on the Yucatan Peninsula.
 Much better and also much cheaper places.

-If you are planning to stay in Tulum, I recommend you start by staying a few days and then decide if you wish to stay longer or if you prefer discovering other destinations (such as Mahahual).
+If you are planning to stay in Tulum, I recommend you start by staying a few days and then decide if you wish to stay longer or if you prefer to discover other destinations (such as Mahahual).

 How is the Internet Speed in Tulum for remote workers?

 In most of the places I have been working from, the internet was working well.
 The speed was fine, the connection was stable.
 I could easily do video calls.

 I haven’t tried to work from the beach, as I read that the connection was rarely good over there.
 And to be honest, working from the beach is not really my thing.
 Unless, I can find a comfortable spot, where I can plug my laptop, have a cup of coffee, and safely leave my stuff while I go for a swim.